Helping breastfeeding mothers assess the efficacy of their sessions

 Elevate the AI aspect

-Lean in more heavily on the artificial intelligence concept — we wanted to see how moms reacted to this aspect of the technology.
+We wanted to see how participants react to this aspect of the technology and experience.
 Would they trust it?

 Add ability to pause and resume the session